 - 1. Formation of social attitudes and values. - 2.
 Recognizing and respecting the diversity of values and complexity of value choice in a pluralistic society. - 3.
 Examining value systems and ideologies systematically and objectively. - 4.
 Understanding social consequences of value choices. - 5.
 Recognizing the ethical implications of social and technological changes. - 6.
-Students will participate in community engaged learning opportunities to become aware of local organizations that serve diverse families. - 7.
+Students will participate in community engaged learning opportunities to become aware of local organizations that serve diverse families of Utah. - 7.
 Demonstrate professional attitudes, values, behaviors, and responsibilities to clients, colleagues, & and the broader community that is reflective of professional ethical standards and practices. - 8.
-Evaluate, differentiate, and apply diverse approaches to ethical issues and dilemmas. - 9.
-Identify and apply appropriate strategies to deal with conflicting values. - 10.
-Become aware of local organizations that assist families and the professional resources required to work for such organizations.
+Evaluate, differentiate, and apply diverse approaches to ethical issues and dilemmas.